 With a strong sports history and some of the best present-day teams, Pittsburgh is the ideal location in which to earn a degree in sports marketing.
-The A.J.
-Palumbo School of Business Administration prepares students to analyze and address today's sporting trends and implement successful business practices in response to those findings.
-Sports Marketing majors have the opportunity to either begin a career in this exciting field immediately upon graduation or choose to pursue a Masters in the Sports Leadership program.
+The Palumbo-Donahue School of Business prepares you to analyze and address today's sporting trends and implement successful business practices in response to those findings.
+Sports Marketing majors have the opportunity to either begin a career in this exciting field immediately upon graduation or choose to pursue a Masters in the Sports Business program.

-The major provides a working understanding of the role of marketing in sports and sports-related organizations and helps students develop skills in applying fundamental marketing concepts.
+The major provides a working understanding of the role of marketing in sports and sports-related organizations and will help you develop skills in applying fundamental marketing concepts.
 They are introduced to strategic marketing concepts, value-added marketing and promotional strategies while developing strong communication and analytical skills, which will enhance employment opportunities.